Oklahoma Court Records

 To qualify for divorce in Oklahoma, either party must have lived in the state for no less than six (6) months.
 Additionally, either party must have lived in the county of filing for at least 30 days.

-The petitioner must file a notice of summons with the petition; the Sheriff’s Office or a hired process server will then serve the notice to the respondent to notify the respondent of the divorce filing.
-The respondent must respond to the notice within 20 days.
-If the respondent has a counterclaim, the petitioner must also respond.
+Petitioners typically file a notice of summons with the petition.
+The Sheriff’s Office or a hired process server then serves the notice to the respondent to notify the respondent of the divorce filing.
+The respondent generally replies to the notice within 20 days.
+If the respondent has a counterclaim, the petitioner also responds.
 The petitioner is responsible for service and filing fees.

 How to File for Divorce in Oklahoma Without a Lawyer?